-Out of respect for God and others, and in support of the mission and purpose of Chapel and the University, we expect students to show up on time and remain throughout the duration of chapel (Credit will only be given for those who scan in and scan out in the allotted time).
-In addition, in an effort to be fully present, certain behaviors are prohibited in Chapel: the use of personal electronic devices (cell phones, lap tops, etc.), unnecessary talking, sleeping, doing homework or outside reading, inappropriate displays of affection, and putting feet on the back of chairs.
-Any of these actions reported by a staff or faculty member to the Office of Campus Ministries will result in an unexcused absence.
+In support of the mission and purpose of Chapel and the University, we expect students to show up on time and remain throughout the duration of chapel (credit will only be given for those who scan in and scan out in the allotted time).
+In addition, to be fully present, certain behaviors are prohibited in Chapel: the use of personal electronic devices (cell phones, laptops, etc.), unnecessary talking, sleeping, doing homework or outside reading, inappropriate displays of affection, and putting feet on the back of chairs.
+Participation in any of these actions will result in an unexcused absence.